tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 ## 4. Install the required components

 To be able to install packages on the instance you need to SSH into the instance.
-This can be done by using the `gcloud` cli tool:
+You can use the `gcloud` cli tool:

 ```shell
 gcloud compute ssh gitlab-runner